How to buy Amarin (AMRN) shares in Australia

 Amarin's "short interest ratio" (SIR)

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Amarin.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Amarin.

 Find out more about how you can short Amarin stock.